Heading to Vegas for the first time? We share these Las Vegas tips and tricks so you can plan a trip with ease!

-While hotels like the Wynn, Bellagio and The Cosmopolitan are luxurious, they can also be expensive.
+While hotels like the Wynn, Bellagio, and The Cosmopolitan are luxurious, they can also be expensive.
 Other hotels like Bally’s and Flamingo are more affordable options in great central locations but are dated and in desperate need of a facelift.
-My favourite hotel is the Linq because it’s extremely affordable, in a fantastic central on-strip location and it’s been completely remodelled.
+My favorite hotel is The Linq because it’s extremely affordable, in a fantastic central on-strip location and it’s been completely remodeled.

-Off-Strip Hotels: Believe it or not, as soon as you go only a block off of Las Vegas Blvd, your nightly hotel prices will plummet.
-While budget-savvy travellers may like the prices of off-strip hotels, a lot do not like the inconvenience of staying off of the strip.
+Believe it or not, as soon as you go only a block off of Las Vegas Blvd, your nightly hotel prices will plummet.
+While budget-savvy travelers may like the prices of off-strip hotels, a lot do not like the inconvenience of staying off of the strip.

 If you’ve never been to Vegas before, you may be thinking “what’s wrong with being a block away from the strip?!” – but that’s because you don’t realize how far a block really is in Las Vegas.
 Some hotels, like the Hard Rock Café, are literally only one block from the strip but are at least a 20-minute walk to the nearest on-strip hotel.